 If you’re interested in building a portfolio that includes more than stocks, mutual funds or bonds, options trading is an investment alternative you might consider.
 Trading options involves purchasing contracts that give you the right to buy or sell an underlying security or commodity at a given time.
 A key concept to understand with options trading is the strike price.
 Knowing what it is and how it works is central to a successful options trading strategy.
-If you want more hands-on guidance in trading options, consider matching with an expert financial advisor.
+If you want more hands-on guidance in trading options, consider working with a financial advisor.

 Before diving into what the strike price means it helps to have a brief look at how options trading works.